Web Service URL - Reporting Services Native mode Configuration Manager

 This page provides values that are commonly used in report server URLs.
 If you want to create additional URLs, use host headers, or specify the IP address in a particular format, click Advanced.

 A link to the Web service will appear on this page after you click Apply.
 If you click this link before the report server database is created, you can expect to see a "Page Not Found" error.
 This error will no longer appear once the database is configured.
-For more information, see Create a Native Mode Report Server Database (Reporting Services).
+For more information, see Create a Native Mode Report Server Database (SSRS Configuration Manager).

 If you reinstalled Reporting Services and find that you get errors when attempting to use the default IP address value of All Assigned and port 80, you can usually resolve the error by re-creating the URL after restarting the service.